Best Of

 How do free budgeting apps make money?

-It varies.
+It depends.
 Empower upsells advisory services.
-PocketGuard shows ads and has a premium tier.
-Goodbudget sells a premium tier with more envelopes.
+PocketGuard runs ads and has a premium tier.
+Goodbudget sells a paid plan with more envelopes.
 Some apps sell anonymized spending data.
 Always read the privacy policy.

 Is manual entry better than automatic bank sync?

-Manual entry forces you to be more aware of every transaction, which can improve spending habits.
-Auto-sync is more convenient and catches everything.
-Many financial experts recommend starting with manual entry and switching to auto-sync once habits are established.
+Manual entry makes you more aware of every purchase, which can actually help you spend less.
+Auto-sync is way more convenient and catches everything.
+A lot of financial experts suggest starting manual and switching to auto-sync once you've built the habit.

 Ready to Take Control of Your Finances?